Dr. Mat Schulze

 Dr. Cecile Nedellec

 Dr. Cecile Nedellec contributes to the planning and implementation of activities, coordinates project resources, and liaises with project stakeholders to collect and disseminate project information.
-She currently teaches French and English at Standley Middle School, where she also serves as the English department chair.
+She currently teaches French at Patrick Henry High School.
 She is a National Board-Certified French Teacher & a CWLP fellow.
+Dr. Nedellec is also a mentor for the induction program.

 Mary Ann Lyman-Hager, PhD